-Multiple surgical procedures: Out-of-Area Coverage, Minimum Coverage and out-of-network under the PPO-Deductible and PPO-Copay Options, reimbursement for multiple surgical procedures is at a reduced rate because surgical preparation fees are included in the fee for the primary surgery.
+Multiple surgical procedures: Out-of-network reimbursement for multiple surgical procedures is at a reduced rate because surgical preparation fees are included in the fee for the primary surgery.
 To determine the amount of coverage, and to be sure the charges are within the usual and prevailing fee limits, use the CheckFirst pre-determination program.
-The PPO-Deductible and PPO-Copay Options pay benefits based on the negotiated rate with the participating network surgeon.
+When you use in-network providers, benefits are based on the negotiated rate with the participating network surgeon.